IBM-Blockchain-Archive/marbles/docs/install_chaincode.md

     1. Under "All Services" locate your the Blockchain row and click it
     1. Enter your IBM Blockchain Service's dashboard by clicking the "Enter" button

-1. If you are on the "Resources" page already, then click the "Chaincode" link on the left navigation
+1. If you are on the "Overview" page already, then click the "Install code" link on the left navigation

 ![](/doc_images/ibc_deploy1.png)